robin8428/BlueBookScraping/README.md

 # BlueBookScraping

-> Scraping tool for Klarnas internal BlueBook tool.
-Meant to interate over a year of timesheets to calculate overall oncall overhours.
+> Scraping utility for Klarna's internal BlueBook tool.
+Meant to interate over a year of timesheets to calculate the overall oncall overhours.